hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 #### Data Corruption

-The PTFE application architecture relies on multiple service endpoints (Azure DB, Azure Storage, Vault) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.
+The PTFE application architecture relies on multiple service endpoints (Azure DB and Azure Storage) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.

 ##### PTFE Servers

-When using the _Production - External Services_ deployment model (PostgreSQL Database, Object Storage, Vault), there is still some application configuration data present on the
+When using the _Production - External Services_ deployment model (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
 PTFE server such as installation type, database connection settings, and hostname; however, this data rarely changes.
 We recommend [configuring automated